Atrocities in the Congo Free State: Mutilation and brutality

 Contemporaneously, reform campaigners (including Arthur Conan Doyle, Roger Casement, and E. D. Morel) publicized testimony from European officers about punitive raids in the colony.
 In one account later quoted in a British newspaper history of the Congo reform movement, a Force Publique subaltern described a raid to punish a recalcitrant village.
 The officer in command "ordered us to cut off the heads of the men and hang them on the village palisades ... and to hang the women and the children on the palisade in the form of a cross".

 In the 1950s, Belgian missionaries interviewed survivors of the "rubber terror", (Note: Hochschild clarifies: "The quotation on page 166 comes from an article based on interviews, in the 1950s, with dozens of Africans who survived the rubber terror of half a century earlier.
 A Belgian missionary, Edmond Boelaert, conducted these conversations and then translated them along with another missionary, Gustaaf Hulstaert, and a Congolese colleague, Charles Lonkama.
 The priests were anticolonialists of a sort, frequently in trouble with Catholic authorities.
 The Centre Aequatoria, at a mission station near Mbandaka, Congo, and its Belgian supporters have now placed on the Internet the full French text of these interviews, which run to some two hundred pages.
 All are, unfortunately, far too short to give us a full picture of someone's life, but they still offer rare firsthand African testimony.") transcribing and translating oral histories containing firsthand African accounts of the regime's brutality.
-In one of these interviews, a man named Tswambe describes the state official Léon Fiévez, who, in Hochschild’s words, “terrorized” a district along the river about 500 kilometers north of Stanley Pool.
+In one of these interviews, a man named Tswambe describes the state official Léon Fiévez, who, in Hochschild's words, "terrorized" a district along the river about 500 kilometers north of Stanley Pool.

-Tswambe recalled that “all the blacks saw this man as the Devil of the Equator,” that soldiers under Fiévez’s authority cut off the hands from “all the bodies killed in the field”, brought them “in baskets” so Fiévez could count them.
-"Rubber caused these torments," Tswambe recounted, describing how he watched a soldier named "Molili" place ten arrested villagers in a large net weighted with stones before drowning them in the river; several survivors later said that they had lived through a massacre by acting dead, not moving even when their hands were severed, and waiting till the soldiers left before seeking help.
-Some soldiers forced young men to kill or rape their own mothers and sisters.
+Tswambe recalled that "all the blacks saw this man as the Devil of the Equator", that soldiers under Fiévez's authority cut off the hands from "all the bodies killed in the field", brought them "in baskets" so Fiévez could count them.
+"Rubber caused these torments", Tswambe recounted, describing how he watched a soldier named "Molili" place ten arrested villagers in a large net weighted with stones before drowning them in the river; several survivors later said that they had lived through a massacre by acting dead, not moving even when their hands were severed, and waiting till the soldiers left before seeking help.
+Some officers and soldiers forced young men to kill or rape their own mothers and sisters.